Young Adult Investments

 Next

-In August 2018, WSW opened Next, Clark County’s first and only youth employment and training center.
+In August 2018, WSW opened Next, Clark County’s first and only one-stop youth employment and training center.
 Next integrates education, job placement, training, housing support and other services in one place to improve accessibility for young adults no longer in school.
-Next is a place where youth can feel safe and empowered, and build community and relationships.
+Next is a place where youth can feel safe and empowered and build community and relationships.

 SummerWorks